certtools/intelmq/docs/Developers-Guide.md

 ### Environment variables

-There are a bunch of environemnt variables which switch on/off some tests:
+There are a bunch of environment variables which switch on/off some tests:

 * `INTELMQ_TEST_DATABASES`: databases such as postgres, elasticsearch, mongodb are not tested by default, set to 1 to test those bots.
 These tests need preparation, e.g. running databases with users and certain passwords etc. Have a look at the `.travis.yml` in IntelMQ's repository for steps to set databases up.
 * `INTELMQ_SKIP_INTERNET`: tests requiring internet connection will be skipped if this is set to 1.